anatolii-taraskin/kropka-backend/README.md

 Laravel is accessible, powerful, and provides tools required for large, robust applications.

-## Frontend assets and Vite

-This project uses [Vite](https://vitejs.dev/) to compile frontend assets such as Tailwind CSS utilities and JavaScript modules.
-Vite does not download stylesheets from the internet at build time.
-Instead, it reads the configuration in `package.json`, installs the declared dependencies into `node_modules` via `npm install`, and then bundles everything locally:

-1. **Install dependencies** – run `npm install` once.
-The command pulls published packages from the npm registry (the same place most Node.js packages live) and stores them in the `node_modules` folder inside the repository root.
-Nothing is fetched dynamically when you later run the dev server.
-2. **Compile assets** – start the watcher with `npm run dev` (or build for production with `npm run build`).
-Vite looks at `resources/css/app.css`, `resources/js/app.js`, and any files they import, processes them with Tailwind/PostCSS according to `tailwind.config.js`, and emits the compiled assets into the `public` directory.
-3. **Serve in Blade** – Laravel's Blade layout pulls in the generated files through the `@vite` directive.
-When you run `php artisan serve` alongside `npm run dev`, the dev server injects the processed CSS/JS into the page.

-If you do not see the expected colors locally, make sure the above steps have completed successfully.
-In particular, ensure that `npm install` finished without errors so Tailwind and its plugins are present, and that the Vite dev server (or `npm run build`) has generated the CSS before reloading the page.

 ## Learning Laravel

 Laravel has the most extensive and thorough [documentation](https://laravel.com/docs) and video tutorial library of all modern web application frameworks, making it a breeze to get started with the framework.